Running Portworx in Production with DC/OS

 Any Portworx restart within 10 mins will ensure that applications continue to run without experiencing volume unmounts/outage.

 Stuck Volume Detection and Resolution

 With DC/OS, it is possible that even after the application container terminates, a volume is left attached.
 This volume is still available for use in any other node.
-PX makes sure that if a volume is not in use by an application, it can be attached to any other node in the system.
+Portworx makes sure that if a volume is not in use by an application, it can be attached to any other node in the system.

-With this attach operation, PX will automatically manage the volume attach status with no user intervention required and continue to serve the volume I/Os even a container attaches to the same volume from a different node.
+With this attach operation, Portworx will automatically manage the volume attach status with no user intervention required and continue to serve the volume I/Os even a container attaches to the same volume from a different node.

 Scaling out a cluster nodes in the Cloud and On-Prem

 - The best way to scale a cluster is via ASG integration on AWS.